Photo Seeds

 Find out more About Me and Photography.

 This year we’ve made camera obscuras, pinhole cameras, anthotypes and cyanotypes.
 We learned about the people who invented these methods and looked inspiring photographers throughout history.
 We’ve questioned whether photography can change the world, had fun with food photography, created stories with our cameras, hunted for seasonal treasures and the children have even shot some film on my 1940s Rolleiflex camera!
-They also got to meet the former Greenpeace Head of Photography via a zoom call to ask him lots of questions!
+Special visitors have included John Novis, the former Head of Photography at Greenpeace and renown photographer Sian Davey.
+In autumn we will meet photographer & artist Garry Fabian Miller who is described by the V&A as "one of the most progressive figures in fine art photography."

 FAQS